Kill Bill: Twelve Alternatives to Microsoft Word

-Text processing is the least glamorous aspect of design work - and probably the most important.
-This week the Low End Designer looks at some alternative applications.
+Text processing is the least glamorous aspect of design work – and probably the most important.
+This week, The Low End Designer looks at some alternatives to Microsoft Word, the 800-pound gorilla of the document processing market – and perhaps deservedly so.

 Many years ago I ran into a problem with Word.
-Little did I know that it was "the Microsoft Way."
+Little did I know that it was “the Microsoft Way.”
 I had typed out a lengthy essay for my philosophy A-Level examination using a borrowed 286 Tandy laptop.
 The word processor was WordPerfect for Windows, and it was fine.
 I had no access to a printer, so I brought a floppy into school.
-We were a Mac-based school, but reading PC disks was no problem.
+We were a Mac-based school, so reading PC disks was no problem.

 Get Typing